 The best way to keep the top and edges of the pie from getting to dark is to set a sheet of foil lightly over the top of the pie about halfway or 2/3 way through the cooking time.

 What size pie pan do I need?

-I like to use the pre-made frozen pie crusts from the grocery store.
+I like to use pre-made frozen pie crusts from the grocery store.
 I get the Pillsbury Deep Dish one in the freezer section.
 It comes with two crusts.
-If you do not use that and make your own crust, you will want to use a pie pan that has a 9 or 9 1/2 inch diameter.
+If you do not use that and make your own crust, you will want to use a pie pan that has a 9 or 9-1/2-inch diameter.

 instead of a crumble topping can I put a regular pie crust on top of the pie?

 Yes, you can absolutely use a regular crust to top the pie.
-Before you put the top on you will need to add a few pats of butter on top of the berries.
+Before you put the top crust on, you will need to add a few pats of butter on top of the berries.
 You will also need to put some venting holes or decorative designs into the crust.